 When the Sky is cleft asunder; When the Stars are scattered; When the Oceans are suffered to burst forth;(Surah al-Infitar 82:1-3)

 What do these mean?
 The prophet Isa al Masih PBUH explains in his final week.
 First a quick review.

 After entering Jerusalem on Sunday Nisan 9 according to the prophets Daniel and Zechariah, and then entering the Temple on Monday Nisan 10 according to the regulations of the Prophet Musa PBUH in Taurat to be selected as Allah’s lamb, the Prophet Isa al Masih PBUH was rejected by the Jewish leaders.
 In fact, while he was clearing the Temple they started planning how to kill him.
 The Injil records what the prophet Isa al Masih did next:

 17 And he left them (the Jewish leaders at the Temple on Nisan 10) and went out of the city to where he spent the night.

 Many wonder why Isa al Masih spoke and withered the fig tree.
 The Injil does not directly explain, but the earlier prophets can help us understand.
 These prophets, when warning of coming judgment would often use the image of a fig tree withering.
-Notice how the withering fig tree image is used by the previous prophets in their warnings:
+Notice the withering fig tree image in the previous prophets’ warnings: